 When not working in bronze and metal Suzy is a talented fiber and soft-sculpture artist, with work exhibited in several galleries and theatrical productions.
 In her spare time she can usually be found reading, gardening, and learning to speak Ojibwe.

-Gemma joined Omega Artworks officially in 2018, and has been working to incorporate their unique perspective and artistic vision into the family business.
+Rowan joined Omega Artworks officially in 2018, and has been working to incorporate their unique perspective and artistic vision into the family business.
 They graduated from the University of Wisconsin – La Crosse in 2017 with a Bachelor of Science in archaeology and a minor in studio arts.
-While at university, Gemma did archaeological field research in Romania, Tanzania, and Wisconsin.
+While at university, Rowan did archaeological field research in Romania, Tanzania, and Wisconsin.
 Their research focused on the intersection between humans and the natural world, so it’s no surprise that their artwork is heavily inspired by themes of history and nature.

 Omega Artworks is a family owned business based out of Saint Paul, Minnesota.
 We aren’t a huge corporation, and we never will be.
 Everything is made entirely by hand in our small studio, and there are only three of us who work for the business.